amruta8796/Git-commands/README.md

 #GIT Command

-This tutorial is to learn the consepts of devops
+This tutorial is to learn the concepts of devops

 This includes
-Commaands
+Commands
 videos